These inspiring women remind us that together we can beat TB

 Today, Prabha advocates for the cause as the Operations Manager for TB Control at ALERT INDIA, working tirelessly to counsel patients and families in the quest to fight TB.
 “Community interventions are important.
 There is a need to strengthen patient groups, because patients empathize or listen to survivors more than others,” she adds, reflecting on her own experience of defeating TB.

-Deepti, Debshree, Manasi, and Prabha are inspiring women – not only have they successfully battled and overcome a devastating diagnosis, but today they are advocates for change.
+Deepti, Debshree, Manasi, and Prabha are inspiring women – not only have they successfully battled and overcome a devastating diagnosis, but also are advocates for change.
 Their stories remind us that while the numbers are large, every TB diagnosis is a personal battle and one that is only won through strong partnership – between patient, doctor, family and community; and that’s exactly what is needed nationally if we are to truly #EndTB.
 At Johnson & Johnson, we salute their bravery and unwavering spirit to fight TB.
 It was our privilege to honor and celebrate their work – and today, we renew our commitment to be a leading partner in the country’s efforts to defeat TB.

 Johnson & Johnson has been working hard to ensure access to and appropriate use of medicines for patients; researching and developing newer treatments alongside some of the brightest scientific minds in the country; and working to raise awareness, diagnosis and medical capacity in the health system.